Exciting Performances Ahead…

 ‘Luci care, addio posate’ from Admetus (1726) - Handel

-Concerto Grosso in D major, Op.
+Concerto Grosso in D Major, Op.
 6/7 - Arcangelo Corelli (1653 – 1713)

-Sonata in, G minor, Op.
+Violin Sonata in A Minor, Op.
 3/1 - Michele Mascitti (c.1664 – c.1760)

 Water Music Suite (1730) - Handel